william251082/pristine-hosting/README.md

     - persistent object caching will ease the load on db
     - deliver queries faster
     - reduce demand for resources
-    - improved browsing experience for ligged in users
+    - improved browsing experience for logged-in users
     - to enable persistent object caching
     - we will use redis
       - redis has limited amount of memory
-      - caching badlu coded plugins attempt to store huge amounts of data in db
+      - caching badly coded plugins attempt to store huge amounts of data in db
       - redis will run out of memory
       - server will slow down
   - opcode caching